libusb/libusb/README_MSVC.txt

 To compile libusb 1.0 using Microsoft Visual Studio:

+Note 1: Two set of solution files are provided depending on whether you are running Visual Studio 2008 (MSVC9) or Visual Studio 2005 (MSVC8).
+Make sure you open the solution file matching your environment.

-Note: in the text below, (Win32) means "when producing 32 bit binaries" and (x64) "when producing 64 bit binaries".
+Note 2: In the text below, (Win32) means "when producing 32 bit binaries" and (x64) "when producing 64 bit binaries".
 This is independent of whether your platform is actually 32 or 64 bit.